Health Care Professional Information

 Pygeum africanum, Prunus africana

-Derived from the bark of the tree, pygeum extracts are traditionally used to manage lower urinary tract symptoms associated with benign prostatic hypertrophy (BPH).
+Derived from the tree bark, pygeum extracts are traditionally used to manage lower urinary tract symptoms associated with benign prostatic hypertrophy (BPH).

-In vitro and in vivo studies indicate that pygeum extracts antagonize androgen receptor (7), and have antiproliferative and apoptotic effects against prostate cancer cells (8) (9) (10).
+In vitro and in vivo studies indicate that pygeum extracts antagonize the androgen receptor (7), and have antiproliferative and apoptotic effects against prostate cancer cells (8) (9) (10) (13).

-Clinical studies suggest improvement in urinary symptoms associated with BPH (4) (5) (6) (11).
+Clinical studies suggest effectiveness of pygeum (4) (5) (6) (11) and formulations containing pygeum and other herbs (14) in improving urinary symptoms associated with BPH.
 However, additional larger studies are needed to demonstrate usefulness of pygeum compared to standard treatments in current use for BPH.

 - Benign prostatic hypertrophy (BPH)